Rialto, California: City

-The mayor is Deborah Robertson, and the city manager is Rod Foster.
+Joe Baca was elected Mayor of Rialto in 2024.
+The City Manager is Tanya Williams.

 2005 recall election

 On September 13, 2005, the Rialto city council voted to dissolve the Rialto Police Department and replace it with a contract with the San Bernardino County sheriff's department.
 Soon after the vote, a San Bernardino County court issued an injunction on the change because the vote was done in secret.
 As a result, two city council members, Ed Scott and Winfred Lee Hansen, were up for recall.
 In March 2006, city leaders decided to keep the police department.

 Education

-Rialto is served by the Rialto Unified School District.
-It has a Christian School called Bloomington Christian School for junior high and high school.
-It also has preschool through 8th grade hosted by Calvary Chapel Rialto.
-Rialto is also home to a private Catholic school (preschool through 8th grade).
-St. Catherine of Siena Parish School is located on Sycamore Avenue.
-The western portion of Rialto is served by Fontana Unified School District while the southern portion of Rialto is served by Colton Joint Unified School District.
+The majority of Rialto is in the Rialto Unified School District.
+Some portions are in Fontana Unified School District (the western portion), Colton Joint Unified School District (southern portion), and San Bernardino City Unified School District (a few parcels in the north).

 Rialto is also served by the San Bernardino Community College District.
 San Bernardino Valley College is the closest SBCCD campus to the city.

-In 1994, the Rialto Western Little League hosted the Southern California Championship for the Major Division, in which the winner went on to participate in the Regional Tournament.
-The winner was Northridge City Little League who went on to play in the Little League World Series in South Williamsport, Pennsylvania.
-The Tournament was held at Lilac Park, now known as Bud Bender Park.